-As an education administrator you could work with children, parents and the staff to foster a holistic learning environment.
-You ensure staff comply with state and federal child care laws, serve as the point-of-contact for all employees and parents, promote the school to boost enrollments, act as problem-solver and mediator when behavioral issues arise, processes paperwork and manage the budget.
+As an education administrator, you could work with children, parents and the staff to foster a holistic learning environment.
+You ensure staff comply with state and federal child care laws, serve as the point of contact for all employees and parents, promote the school to boost enrollments, act as problem-solver and mediator when behavioral issues arise, process paperwork and manage the budget.

 A typical day for an education administrator

 Overseeing the entire operation of a preschool or child care center makes for a busy day regardless of specific tasks.
 While day-to-day responsibilities can vary, most of your time can be spent interacting with the children, their parents, teachers and additional staff.

 How involved you are with planning academic and non-academic activities depend on your personal management style, but it will most likely be your responsibility to direct and coordinate all the daily activities happening throughout your facility.
 However, your overarching responsibility is to provide a safe and productive environment for your students.

 Additional duties include going over budgets, policies and programs while responding to questions from parents or prospective families.
 You are also responsible for overseeing your staff and the daily schedule.